Bruising

 Cause

-- Bruising may be caused by dog bites, lifting sheep by their wool, trauma during shearing or crutching, poor handling and yard designs, and injury during transport.
+- Bruising may be caused by many agents, including dog bites, lifting sheep by their wool, trauma during shearing or crutching, poor handling and yard designs, and injury during transport.

 Clinical signs